Written by Munis Topcuoglu, Editor at EHN Canada.

 - Avoid grains—completely, if practical.
 If you are very physically active or trying to gain weight, go with white rice.

-- Consume unrefined and unprocessed sugars and starches sparingly (e.g. fruit, sweet potatoes, rice) unless you are very physically active or trying to gain weight.
+- Consume unprocessed, whole-food sugars and starches sparingly (e.g. fruit, sweet potatoes, squash) unless you are very physically active or trying to gain weight.

 - Eat a variety of different foods whenever possible.